SentryMan/module-directive-bug/README.md

 ## How to reproduce:
 1. Clone this repo
-2. Uncomment the code linked above located in `/module-processor-core/src/main/java/io/avaje/modules/internal/Generator.java`
-3. Run `mvn clean compile` to see the error
+2. Run `mvn clean compile` to see the error
-4. Comment the line to see that everything compiles
+3. If you comment out the line shown above everything compiles as expected (but then we can't use Module element)

 ## Workaround
+###  Manually Parse `module-info.java`

 We can use `Filer` to retrieve the module-info file and read it line by line.
 Since we don't call `ModuleElement` methods compilation will work as expected.
 ```java
       try (var inputStream =